Chapter 19: The Tragedy at Ong Thanh 062025

 wanted to annihilate an American battalion, however, it would be stupid

-at this point to start something which he knew he couldn't finish.
+at this point to start something that he knew he couldn't finish.
 Most

 of his conscripts were reaching the end of their six-month expiration